aaashah/ES-CW2/README.md

 This handles the interrupt service routine (IRS) for receiving CAN messages.
 As an interrupt-based method, it operates asynchronously in response to external events.
 When a CAN message is received, the ISR processes the message and queues it for further decoding by the system.
 Method- Interrupt
 Theoretical minimum initiation - 6.94 Microseconds
-Measured maximum execution time -
+Measured maximum execution time - 43.2 Microseconds

 ## decodeTask()
 This decodes the received CAN messages and updates system variables accordingly.
 Operating as a thread within the FreeRTOS environment, it continuously monitors the message queue for incoming data.
 Upon receiving a message, it interprets its content and adjusts system parameters as necessary.